mericozcann/econssi/README.md

 ## System Architecture (High-Level)

-EconSSI follows a modular, physics-informed pipeline designed to track the **evolution of systemic fragility** rather than predicting single crash dates.

-## System Architecture (High-Level)

 EconSSI follows a modular, physics-informed pipeline designed to track the evolution of systemic fragility rather than predicting single crash dates.

 ```mermaid